cartant/memoize-resolver/README.md

 ## What is it?

-`memoize-resolver` is a general purpose key resolver for use with a `memoize` implementation like the one in [Lodash](https://lodash.com/docs/#memoize).
+`memoize-resolver` is a general-purpose key resolver for use with a `memoize` implementation like the one in [Lodash](https://lodash.com/docs/#memoize).

 ## Why might you need it?